vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 ### My Role
 I was leading the UX for this project, which involved revamping the design of an existing learning management system from the ground up.
 In addition to gathering requirements from stakeholders, translating the requirements to prototypes, I have also conducted usability tests with internal employees in order to ensure that the proposed designs were user-centric.

 ## ACT 1 - Usability first

-Before we could set out to design our intended gamified ecosystem, the fundamentals needed a major revision.
+The existing learning management system needed a major revision from the ground up.
+The constant feedback we got from various clients was that learners seem to be **lost** in the interface.

 ![img center]({{page.img_dir}}/old-course-home.png)
-The constant feedback we got from various clients was that their learners seem to be *lost* in the interface.

 ##### Heuristic analysis of the site, revealed the following gaps:
 - What is my progress in each of the courses/trainings that I have subscribed to?